-1.5.4 League bans and penalty points outside of ESL
+1.4.4 League bans and penalty points outside of ESL

 League bans and penalty points outside of ESL do not normally apply towards the ESL except when the punishment has been awarded by the publisher/developer of any given title.
-Some exceptions may apply at the tournament officials' discretion.
+Some exceptions may apply at the admin team's discretion.